haruosuz/evolve/references/README.evolve.tools.md

-Tips (not yet included in the manual) for large alignment, ncRNA alignment, profile alignment, etc. https://mafft.cbrc.jp/alignment/software/tips0.html How to get a guide tree or a rough clustering
+Tips (not yet included in the manual) for large alignment, ncRNA alignment, profile alignment, etc. https://mafft.cbrc.jp/alignment/software/tips0.html
+- How to get a guide tree or a rough clustering
-How to give a user-defined guide tree
+- How to give a user-defined guide tree
+-
+- Codon-based alignment or DNA alignment based on translated protein sequences

 https://mafft.cbrc.jp/alignment/software/anysymbol.html
 Ambiguous nucleotides (r, y, w, s, k, m, d, v, h, b; IUPAC-IUB codes) can be used and are scored as: